-With respect to securities transactions for the Fund, the Advisor determines which broker to use to execute each order, consistent with the duty to seek best execution of the transaction.
+- With respect to securities transactions for the Fund, the Advisor determines which broker to use to execute each order, consistent with the duty to seek best execution of the transaction.
 The portfolio manager may execute transactions for another fund or account that may adversely impact the value of securities held by the Fund.
-Securities selected for funds or accounts other than the Fund may outperform the securities selected for the Fund.

-- The appearance of a conflict of interest may arise where the Advisor has an incentive, such as a performance-based management fee.
+Securities selected for funds or accounts other than the Fund may outperform the securities selected for the Fund. - The appearance of a conflict of interest may arise where the Advisor has an incentive, such as a performance-based management fee.
 The management of personal accounts may give rise to potential conflicts of interest; there is no assurance that the Fund's code of ethics will adequately address such conflicts.
 One of the portfolio manager's numerous responsibilities is to assist in the sale of Fund shares.
 Because the portfolio manager's compensation is indirectly linked to the sale of Fund shares, they may have an incentive to devote time to marketing efforts designed to increase sales of Fund shares. - The Fund may invest in affiliated funds advised by the Advisor.
 Conflicts of interest may arise in allocating the Fund's assets among the affiliated funds.
 The Advisor will receive more revenue when it selects an affiliated fund rather than an unaffiliated fund for inclusion in a Fund's portfolio.
 This conflict may provide an incentive for the Advisor to invest Fund assets in affiliated funds that perform do not perform as well as unaffiliated funds.
 The Advisor may have an incentive to allocate the Fund's assets to those affiliated funds for which the net advisory fees payable to the Advisor are higher than the fees payable by other affiliated funds. - The Fund, Advisor and Sub-Advisors have each adopted a code of ethics that, among other things, permits personal trading by employees under conditions where it has been determined that such trades would not adversely impact client accounts.
 Nevertheless, the management of personal accounts may give rise to potential conflicts of interest, and there is no assurance that these codes of ethics will adequately address such conflicts.

-Each of the Advisor, the Sub-Advisors and the Funds have adopted certain compliance procedures which are designed to address these types of conflicts.
+Each of the Advisor, the Sub-Advisors, and the Funds have adopted certain compliance procedures which are designed to address these types of conflicts.
 However, there is no guarantee that such procedures will detect each and every situation in which a conflict arises.

-ORGANIZATION AND MANAGEMENT OF WHOLLY OWNED SUBSIDIARIES
+ORGANIZATION AND MANAGEMENT OF WHOLLY OWNED SUBSIDIARY

-(RATIONAL/RESOLVE ADAPTIVE ASSET ALLOCATION FUND AND RATIONAL/NUWAVE ENHANCED MARKET OPPORTUNITY FUND ONLY)
+(RATIONAL/RESOLVE ADAPTIVE ASSET ALLOCATION FUND ONLY)

-Each Fund may invest up to 25% of its total assets in its respective Subsidiary.
+The Fund may invest up to 25% of its total assets in the RDMF Fund Limited, a Cayman Islands company (the "Subsidiary").
 It is expected that the Subsidiary will invest primarily in commodities and other futures contracts.

-Each Subsidiary is a company organized under the laws of the Cayman Islands.
-The registered office of each Subsidiary is located at DMS House, 20 Genesis Close, P.O.
-Box 1344, Grand Cayman, KY1-1108, Cayman Islands.
-Each Subsidiary's affairs are overseen by a board of directors.
+The Subsidiary is a company organized under the laws of the Cayman Islands.
+The registered office of the Subsidiary is located at Walkers Corporate Limited, 190 Elgin Avenue, George Town, Grand Cayman KY1-9008, Cayman Islands.
+The Subsidiary's affairs are overseen by a board of directors.